 Task Force members have also worked with both Franklin County and State of Ohio MADD, in Red Ribbon campaign, distributing over 50,000 ribbons and participating in the local candle light vigil.

 Task Force member agencies have conducted DUI Patrols.
 The patrols are conducted in connection with holidays and special events.
 Since 1993 over 30,000 hours of overtime enforcement has been conducted.
-Officers have made nearly 40,000 traffic stops which have resulted in 2,117 DUI arrests (233 under the age of 21) and over 15,500 traffic citations.
+Officers have made over 50,000 traffic stops which have resulted in 2,117 DUI arrests (233 under the age of 21) and over 15,500 traffic citations.
 Officers also made over 144 felony arrests and issued over 15,500 traffic warnings.

 The success of the Task Force is largely due to the cooperation between its members in the area of personnel, budget and other resources.
 When the Task Force is conduct enforcement activities all the agencies faithfully assisted one another to insure the checkpoint are safe and the saturation patrols are a success.